 When software applications try to calculate their environmental footprint, they eventually require data from the infrastructure in which their servers are housed.
 However, this infrastructure does not make that information available today.
 To move the public discussion forward, we have created a sustainability scorecard for data centers that would make the required information towards their own customers, enabling them to determine the environmental footprint of their IT infrastructure and software applications.

 The scorecard below is based on the existing Life Cycle Assessment methodology and has been suggested to the European Commission for the inclusion as required reporting metrics for data centers in the Energy Efficiency Directive.

 [Draft] Data Center Sustainability Scorecard

-Last modified by Inky Vos over 1 year ago
+Last modified by Inky Vos almost 2 years ago